 Once you have done so, you need to click on the little arrow to the right for each of the chosen Loan Originator and under "Investment Structure" you have to remove "indirect", so you only mark "Direct".
 Meaning that you invest in the loan directly at the Loan Originator.

 Now you have to decide the interest rate and terms.
-Ideally you would like at least 10 % interest.
+Ideally you would like at least 10 % interest (However, you can set it at 9% in order to get your money to work for you faster).
 Regarding the terms, there are no advantage to choose longer terms, however you might not get all of your funds invested if you choose 12 months or less.
 In case you want out of the loan before the term ends, you can sell the loan on the secondary market in Mintos.This should be seen as long term investing though, so I have currently set mine on 24 months.
 Again, it is up to you what you prefer.

 Now you will need to fill in some general information about your portfolio.
 You have to give it a name, which is completely up to you.
 I have called mine "Core Strategy".
 It is my only strategy, so I just write a figure a little higher than my entire portfolio size, so I make sure the interest gets reinvested, lets say I have €900 in my Mintos account, so I set the portfolio size to €1.000.
 I prefer not to be too invested in each loan.
 So I have set the terms that each loan should be minimum €10 and maximum €50.
 However, if you do not mind to have more invested in one single loan, you can put it higher.
 Remember that the 3 questions to the right should all be answered "yes".